linkedin/kafka-monitor/README.md

 <ol>
 <li> We advise advanced users to run Xinfra Monitor with
-<code>./bin/kafka-monitor-start.sh config/kafka-monitor.properties</code>.
+<code>./bin/kafka-monitor-start.sh config/xinfra-monitor.properties</code>.
 The default
-kafka-monitor.properties in the repo provides an simple example of how to monitor a single cluster.
+xinfra-monitor.properties in the repo provides an simple example of how to monitor a single cluster.
 You probably need to change the value of
 <code>zookeeper.connect</code> and <code>bootstrap.servers</code> to point to your cluster.
   </li>